+For example

-- electronic components and assemblies used in the electronic control boxes for our motors.
-For example - BS SP 139 and SP 140:1969+A2:2012 Specification for corrosion-resisting steel crinkle washers - BS SP 126 & 127:1959+A3:2011 Washers for unified hexagons for aircraft - purchased and not as a post-purchase activity, therefore increasing cost and lead time - is a new specification created by ACE/012, mainly for electronic packaging but with other general uses.
+- BS SP 139 and SP 140:1969+A2:2012 Specification for corrosion-resisting steel crinkle washers - BS SP 126 & 127:1959+A3:2011 Washers for unified hexagons for aircraft - BS 4A 104:2002+A2:2012 Specification for corrosion-resisting steel bolts (Unified hexagons and Unified threads), strength class 880 MPa, for aircraft.
+This is now being improved by ACE/012 to include a drilled head option, to allow the use of safety tie wire as originally purchased and not as a post-purchase activity, therefore increasing cost and lead time - BS A 401-420:2015 Specification for screws, pan and 100° countersunk head, hexalobular drive recess, in various materials.
+This is a new specification created by ACE/012, mainly for electronic packaging but with other general uses.
 It makes their slotted predecessors obsolete and is sponsored by UTAS MDSC